Loading…

 Planning tip

-When to go, June to August for climbing; May to September for base camp trekking.
+Best Time to Visit, June to August for climbing; May to September for base camp trekking.

 Getting there, Via Skardu and Askole to Baltoro Glacier, the same approach shared with K2 and Gasherbrum I.